About the Infinity:

 How do you get the Infinity in Borderlands 3?

-The Infinity has an increased chance of dropping from Anointed Alpha who is located in The Anvil on Eden-6.
+The Infinity has a 10% chance of dropping from Anointed Alpha who is located in The Anvil on Eden-6.

 Is the Infinity any good?